FlimsyParking/Gate-to-Sovngarde-Wabbajack/README.md

 Credits
 --------------------------------------------

 All authors of the included mods for their fantastic work.
+IMPORTANT: With this MO2 Installation, it's very easy to ENDORSE all the mods and their creators on Nexus, please do so!

 JaySerpa for terrific mods and for creating Gate to Sovngarde.
 This is just a humble conversion.
 It's still 90% JaySerpa's work.